SF001-123456/the404thinkers/README.md

    This flowchart details the **batch processing pipeline** used to analyze and enrich the hackthon's 4M comment dataset.
    - **Data Preprocessing:** Raw text is cleaned, standardized, and prepared for analysis.
    - **Multi-Stage AI Classification:** Each comment is passed through a sequence of our find-tuned models to determine: 1. **Product Relevance**, 2. **Product Category** (e.g., Skincare, Haircare), and 3. **Sentiment**.
    - **Analysis & Visualization:** The final, enriched dataset is used to calculate Share of Engagement (SoE) metrics and power the interactive vizualizations in the dashboard.
+(Additional metrics or formulas can also be implemented whenever needed, now that the data has been properly classified.)
    ![Prototype Workflow](prototype_flowchart.png)

 **2. Process flow in Production**